kkemple/scienceandmathematics.com/src/content/posts/information-theoretic-constraints-on-sociotechnical-systems.md

 Biological information processors should operate near $\eta_{\text{bio}} \sim 0.1$ ceiling.
 Organisms dedicating larger metabolic fraction to neural tissue should show reduced capacity for other functions—growth, reproduction, immune response.
 Artificial systems approaching fundamental processing limits should face similar energy tradeoffs.
 Quantum computers and neural networks cannot escape thermodynamic constraints regardless of architectural cleverness.

-Software projects should exhibit velocity collapse when complexity metrics exceed threshold.
-Tracking cyclomatic complexity, coupling, and refactoring burden as fraction of development effort should reveal critical transition.
+Software projects should exhibit velocity collapse when complexity metrics exceed the threshold.
+Tracking cyclomatic complexity, coupling, and refactoring burden as a fraction of development effort should reveal the critical transition.
 The challenge is operationalizing $\eta$ from code metrics, which requires project-specific normalization.
 But the threshold should appear universally once overhead is properly measured.

 ## Speculative Extensions